MaximRouiller/msp002/Demos/README.md

 RECEIVER_NUMBER='+XXXXXXXXXX'
 ```

-You can find the Twilio Account SID and Auth Token for your account in your Twilio Console.For the Twilio numbers, be sure to start the number with the country code using E.164 standard.
+You can find the **Twilio Account SID** and **Auth Token** for your account in your [Twilio Console](https://twilio.com/console?_ga=2.50357740.498092277.1587660290-75944301.1578957291).
+For the Twilio numbers, be sure to start the number with the country code using [E.164 standard](https://www.twilio.com/docs/glossary/what-e164).
 Also, if you are using a free Twilio account make sure that the `RECEIVER_NUMBER` phone number is a verified phone number within the Twilio console.

 Now that your environment variables are created, switch back over to the `__init.py__` file.

-To access the environment variables, you’ll need to install python-dotenv.
-You can install the module using `pip install python-dotenv` in the terminal within Visual Studio Code.
+To access the environment variables, you’ll need to install `python-dotenv`.
+You can install the module using `pip install python-dotenv`.

 In `__init.py__`, import the following at the top of the file: